-Township inspectors continue to practice guidelines provided by the CDC and are wearing face masks and gloves to protect themselves and our residents and visitors.
-They are dispatched directly from home, allowing them to complete more inspections daily.
+Our Township inspectors continue to practice guidelines provided by the CDC and are wearing proper PPE such as face masks and gloves to protect themselves as well as our residents.
 Inspectors are utilizing iPads to perform inspections and sending the inspection reports electronically, this minimizes all hand to hand transactions of paperwork which allows us to practice social distancing of 6ft.

 The Division of Code Enforcement/ Housing & Property Maintenance falls under the purview of Craig Ambrosio, Division Manager of Parks, Buildings, and Grounds/Code Enforcement.
 The Division of Code Enforcement provides inspections throughout the township to ensure compliance with the township codes.
 Typically, inspectors respond to a complaint for code violations such as properties in an unsafe condition or state of disrepair.
 These codes consist of township specific codes and compliance with the International Property Maintenance Code.

 The division staff is there to protect all residents and business from unsafe and unsightly conditions in order to make Toms River a better place to live.